Romanian cake Regina Maria or Queen Mary, a decadent yet easy to make a cake with a walnut base and a chocolate buttercream topping.

 - 200 ml/ 6.7 fl.oz/ scant 1 cup heavy cream

-- silver or chocolate sprinkles to decorate, optional
+- silver or chocolate sprinkles to decorate optional

+- Separate the eggs.
+Set the egg yolks aside, you will need them for the buttercream.
 Beat the egg whites with the salt until stiff.
 Slowly add the sugar and continue beating until the egg whites are stiff and glossy.

-Mix the flour and the baking powder together in a small bowl.
+- Mix the flour and the baking powder together in a small bowl.

 - For the bain-marie choose an appropriate pot, so you can fit the bowl on top.
-Pour some water in the pot but make sure that the water doesn't touch the heat-proof bowl.
+Pour some water into the pot but make sure that the water doesn't touch the bowl.
 Put the bowl on top of the pot and warm gently, making sure that the water doesn't start to boil.
 If it starts to simmer remove from the heat.

-Whisk the egg yolk-chocolate mixture continously until the chocolate melts completely the the mixture thickens.
-It will not take very long.
-Let the mixture cool completely at room temperature.
+- The butter also has to have room temperature.
 Beat the soft butter until pale and fluffy.
 Slowly start adding the chocolate mixture, one tablespoon at a time while beating all the time until everything is incorporated and the buttercream is fluffy.

 - Spread the buttercream on top and level nicely.

 - Place the chocolate into a bowl and pour the hot heavy cream on top of it.
-Let stand for 5 minutes, then whisk with the hand until shiny.
+Let stand for 5 minutes, then whisk with the hand whisk until shiny.
 Make sure is not too hot, you can leave it for a few minutes, then spread the ganache on top of the cake.

-Sprinkle the cake with silver or chocolate sprinkles or whatever you like, this is optional.
+- Sprinkle the cake with silver or chocolate sprinkles or whatever you like, this is optional.